-Director compensation amounts for 2022
+Director compensation amounts for 2023

-During 2022, the compensation for our non-employee Directors consisted of three components as set forth below:
+During 2023, the compensation for our non-employee Directors consisted of three components as set forth below:

-Annual Cash Retainer Each Director - \$100,000 Chairman of the Board - additional \$60,000 Annual Grant of JLL Stock Each Director - Annual grant of JLL common stock valued at \$185,000 Chairman of the Board - additional annual grant of common stock valued at \$110,000 Annual Cash Retainer for Committee Chair or Member Audit and Risk Committee Chair - \$25,000 Compensation Committee Chair - \$25,000 Nominating, Governance and Sustainability Committee Chair - \$15,000 Audit and Risk Committee member (other than chair) - \$10,000 Compensation Committee member (other than chair) - \$10,000 Nominating, Governance and Sustainability Committee member (other than chair) - \$10,000 Nominating, Governance and Sustainability Committee member (other than chair) - \$10,000 Paid annually in third quarter
+Annual cash retainer Each Director - \$100,000 Chairman of the Board - additional \$60,000 Paid in quarterly installments Annual grant of JLL stock Each Director - Annual grant of JLL common stock valued at \$185,000 Chairman of the Board - additional annual grant of common stock valued at \$110,000 Paid annually after the annual shareholders meeting Annual cash retainer for Committee Chair or Member Audit and Risk Committee Chair - \$25,000 Compensation Committee Chair - \$25,000 Nominating, Governance and Sustainability Committee Chair - \$15,000 Audit and Risk Committee member (other than chair) - \$10,000 Compensation Committee member (other than chair) - \$10,000 Nominating, Governance and Sustainability Committee member (other than chair) - \$5,000 Paid annually in third quarter

 As referenced above, the Chairman of the Board receives an additional annual retainer in consideration of undertaking the responsibilities and time commitments associated with that position.
 To determine that compensation, the Compensation Committee meets in executive session, without the Chairman being present.
-In 2022, the Committee made no change to the Chairman's compensation as there had been a market adjustment in 2021 after having no change for the previous five years.
+In 2023, the Committee made no change to the Chairman's compensation.
 The Committee determined that the Chairman's compensation is consistent with the relevant peer group, and as it is more equity-oriented, it is aligned with shareholder interests.

 We do not pay meeting fees, but JLL reimburses all Directors for reasonable travel, lodging and related expenses incurred in attending meetings.
 We do not provide perquisites to our non-employee Directors.
 Directors who are also officers or employees of JLL do not receive any additional compensation for serving on the Board.
 Non-employee Directors may elect to receive any or all of their cash retainers as JLL common stock, with the number of shares determined on a quarterly basis based on the closing price of our common stock on the last trading day of the immediately preceding quarter.